Gilson Lavis: Personal life and death

 Lavis was active through Alcoholics Anonymous (AA) after becoming sober and he supported others through the process.

-He was married secondly to Nicky, who was working as Jools Holland's personal assistant when they met.
+Lavis was married secondly, for 35 years, to Nicky, who was working as Jools Holland's personal assistant when they met.
 They had one son.

 Lavis died at his home in Pinchbeck, Lincolnshire, on 5 November 2025, at the age of 74.

-His death was announced on social media by Jools Holland, who described Lavis as a "dear friend" while also highlighting his work with the "AA fellowship."
+His death was announced on social media by Jools Holland, who described Lavis as a "dear friend" while also highlighting his support work with the "AA fellowship."
 Among others who paid tribute to him was singer Gregory Porter, who said Lavis was "a beautiful man and soulful performer."